Santa Clara County Health System

 The County of Santa Clara Health System is the public healthcare system of Santa Clara County, California.
-Valley Medical Center, in San Jose, is the flagship hospital of the system.
-It comprises county-owned hospitals, clinics, health-related county agencies, and a health insurance plan.
+It includes a network of county-owned hospitals and clinics called Santa Clara Valley Healthcare, health-related county agencies including the Public Health Department, and a health insurance plan.

 History

 The Santa Clara Valley Health and Hospital System was established in 1993.
-It became the Santa Clara County Health System in March 2019 after the county acquired O'Connor Hospital and Saint Louise Regional Hospital from Verity Health System to prevent the hospitals' closure.
+It became the Santa Clara County Health System in March 2019 after the county acquired O'Connor Hospital, Saint Louise Regional Hospital, and DePaul Health Center (now VHC Morgan Hill) from Verity Health System to prevent the hospitals' closure.
+In 2024, the county reached an agreement to purchase Regional Medical Center of San Jose from HCA Healthcare to reverse service cuts.

 Facilities

+Valley Medical Center, in San Jose, is the flagship hospital of the system.